-Upon commencement of each military exigency absence, all accrued annual, personal and holiday leave must be used before using leave without pay.
+Upon commencement of each military exigency absence, all accrued annual, personal, holiday and compensatory leave must be used before using leave without pay.
 All forms of paid leave will run concurrently with the commencement of and be deducted from the absence entitlement.